 A table similar to this one appeared in the book Back on Track: Rethinking Transport Policy in Australia and New Zealand by Philip Laird et al. Our figures differ in two ways:

-- Laird’s table omitted figures for expenses claimed by individuals against business income (the third column above).
+- Laird’s table omitted figures for expenses claimed by individuals against business income.
 Thus, the total deductions claimed are somewhat higher than the figures given by Laird.

 - We calculate the tax subsidy by deducting both FBT and Luxury Car Tax from the revenue cost of deductions.
 This recognises that the revenue lost through tax deductibility of car expenses is partially recovered through tax when the cars are purchased.
 To allow the effective subsidy to cars to be compared before and after the GST changes, we reckon the ‘Luxury Car Tax’ prior to 2000-01 as the total sales tax on new vehicles (then 22 to 45 per cent), less what would have been raised by a 10 per cent GST.